 \section{Our Method: \namemodel}

-Here, we introduce \namemodel, an unsupervised \gnn prompting method, to address \problemname.\\ \textbf{Motivation.} We aim to design an unsupervised prompting framework that helps a pre-trained \gnn make robust predictions while its parameters are frozen.
-To achieve this, we take advantage of pseudo-labeling \cite{pseudolabel2013, selftraining2020} and consistency regularization \cite{stochasticregu2016, temporalensemble2017}.
+Here, we introduce \namemodel, an unsupervised \gnn prompting method, to address \problemname.\\ \textbf{Motivation.} We aim to design an unsupervised prompting framework that helps a source-trained \gnn make robust predictions while its parameters are frozen.
+To achieve this, we take advantage of pseudo-labeling \citep{pseudolabel2013, selftraining2020} and consistency regularization \citep{stochasticregu2016, temporalensemble2017}.
 To train a prompting function in a fully unsupervised manner, \namemodel first obtains randomly augmented graphs from the target dataset.
-Then we employ consistency regularization \cite{flexmatch2021, freematch2023}, where certain predictions of the base \gnn are filtered by a confidence threshold and exploited as pseudo-labels for optimization.
-Indeed, the knowledge learned from the source dataset is used to reduce prediction entropy and handle distribution shifts by relying on the \gnn's confident predictions for unlabeled target data.
-The prompting module enhances target input samples by adding key information to make them more similar to source samples.
+Then we employ consistency regularization \citep{flexmatch2021, freematch2023}, where certain predictions of the base \gnn are filtered by a confidence threshold and exploited as pseudo-labels for optimization.
+Indeed, knowledge from the source dataset is used to reduce prediction entropy and handle distribution shifts by leveraging \gnn's confident predictions for unlabeled target data.
+The prompting module enhances target input samples by adding key information, making them more similar to the source samples.
 Empirical evidence to support this claim is in the Appendix \ref{apdx:shift_visualization}.
 We describe our framework (Figure \ref{fig:framework}) for graph-level tasks.
-Note that it also generalizes to node-/edge-level tasks.
+Note that it also generalizes to node- and edge-level tasks.